secondlevel/Diabetic-Retinopathy-Detection/README.md

 You can get some detailed introduction and experimental results in the link below.
 https://github.com/secondlevel/Diabetic-Retinopathy-Detection/blob/main/Experiment%20Report.pdf

-You can config the training parameters through the following argparse, and use the following instructions to train different method.
+You can config the training parameters through the following argparse, and use the following instructions to train different model.

 ```bash=
 parser = argparse.ArgumentParser()